 Could this explain why despite the significant benefits of massage therapy, only 33% of ladies from a survey I conducted on my Instagram page have ever had a massage?

-The good news is, change is happening and more ladies in Nairobi are embracing massage as a time for relaxation, introspection, and healing.
+The good news is that change is happening and more ladies in Nairobi are embracing massage as a time for relaxation, introspection, and healing.

-Being prepared and aware of what to expect can help you relax before, during, and after the massage.
+Being informed and prepared can help you relax before, during, & after the massage.

 It’s completely normal and okay to feel uncomfortable getting undressed for a full-body massage appointment.
 A massage therapist is able to do a more precise job than they could do with thick layers of clothing in the way.

 We give you space to undress alone and you can choose to keep your underwear if it makes you feel more comfortable.
-Through the session, you remain covered with a thin sheet except the area being worked on.
+Throughout the session, you remain covered with a thin sheet except for the area being worked on.

 If it helps, you can book a back massage coupled with a foot massage to acclimatize to touch therapy before scheduling a full-body massage.